Lsverry/NoteOrganizer/README.md

 1. **Logout not working correctly**:
     - **Description**: Initially, the logout functionality was causing a 405 error due to incorrect URL pattern and template settings.
     - **Solution**: The URL pattern was corrected and the template settings were properly configured to handle logout requests.
 2. **Form field alignment issues**:
     - **Description**: Form fields for creating and editing notes were not aligned properly.
     - **Solution**: Custom template tags were created to add CSS classes to form fields for proper alignment.
 3. **Display of note content**:
     - **Description**: When viewing the details of a note, line breaks in the note content were not being displayed correctly.
     - **Solution**: The `linebreaks` filter was used in the template to preserve line breaks in note content.
 4. **Registration button visible when logged in**:
     - **Description**: The registration button was still visible in the navigation bar even when the user was logged in.
     - **Solution**: Added conditional logic in the base template to hide the registration button when the user is authenticated.
+5. **Search Notes without Login causing 500 error**:
+    - **Description**: Searching for notes without being logged in was causing a 500 server error.
+    - **Solution**: The `search_notes` view was updated to check if the user is authenticated and handle the search accordingly.
+6. **Navigation Bar Buttons not visible on Mobile Devices**:
+    - **Description**: The navigation bar buttons (Login, Search Notes, Logout, etc.) were not visible on mobile devices.
+    - **Solution**: The navigation bar was updated to include a toggler for mobile view, ensuring all buttons are accessible on smaller screens.

 ### Unfixed Bugs
 No unfixed bugs.